ninjeanne/bookly/SRS.md

 ### 3.6 Supportability

 Our frontend, backend and each functionality will be clearly separated and we try to stick to naming conventions which are common in the used technologies.
 Furthermore we aim to keep our code clean which we can't guarantee though.
 Thereby we make it easy to understand our infrastructure and avoid possible confusion when one needs to edit older parts of the application.

 ### 3.7 Design Constraints

 We are focused on building a modern-looking application using modern technologies.
 Of course there are other smaller libraries and frameworks used than the ones that are listed, but they represent just a small fraction of the whole project and aren't worth mentioning.

 #### 3.7.1 Development tools

 -   Git: version control system
--   JetBrains IntelliJ: Spring MVC backend development
+-   JetBrains IntelliJ: Spring MVC backend development and Vue.js frontend development
 -   YouTrack: Project planning tool
 -	Database: H2

 #### 3.7.2 Spring Boot

 Spring Boot is built on top of the Spring framework and provides the developer with helpful features to create and run web applications.
 In our case, a REST Web Service which represents the interface between our front- and backend.
-As we want to benefit from the newest features of Java 10, the platform this service will be hosted on needs to support Java 10 or higher.
+As we want to benefit from the newest features of Java 8, the platform this service will be hosted on needs to support Java 8 or higher.

 #### 3.7.3 Supported Platforms

 Since bookly will be a web application the user only needs a modern web browser and a stable internet connection.
 With modern web browser we mean the current versions of Mozilla Firefox or Google Chrome.

 ### 3.8 Online User Documentation and Help System Requirements

 We want to provide a F.A.Q. for possible questions that can come up when using our application.
 Since it can be frustrating for children if they don't know what to do we will include step-by-step instructions and enough pictures to show the user exactly what to click at.

 ### 3.9 Purchased Components